 \subsection{Altitude Estimation}

-While exploring the evolution of the FWHM parameter in frequency and declination space we were able to determine the drone flight altitude with only a mild prior on the drone altitude from the drone sensors.
-This best-fit altitude differed from the altitude reported by the RTK system by a constant offset of $\sim5$\,m.

 In Figure \ref{CHIMEFWHMfY} we present the FWHM in each polarization as a function of frequency and TelY for all three data sources.
-The FWHM parameter for each data product has been normalized by the median value in each frequency bin.
+The FWHM parameter for solar and drone data at each frequency has been normalized by the median value across the TelY axis.
 The solar data spans the shown coordinate space, and is present in the background of each plot in the figure.
-The holography data is overlaid with the same normalization at the associated source declinations, neatly fitting within the ripple pattern present in the solar FWHM results.
-The best-fit FWHM results for the drone data are overlaid at the associated TelY $\in [-.62,-.49]$, and fall within the median-valued contour for the solar data at the associated declination.
+The holography data (normalized with the median across the frequency axis instead) is overlaid at TelY=-0.6, neatly fitting within the ripple pattern present in the solar FWHM results.
+The FWHM results for the drone data, after accounting for the altitude estimation described in this section, are overlaid at the associated TelY $\in [-.62,-.49]$, and fall within the median-valued contour for the solar data at the associated declination.